ASUS ROG Phone 8 Pro vs CAT S22 Flip

 Who should buy each?

-Choose the CAT S22 Flip if: you work in hazardous conditions, prefer a physical keypad for texting, or need a phone that prioritizes durability over performance.
+Choose the CAT S22 Flip if: you work in hazardous environments, you want a compact phone with a physical keyboard, or you need a user-replaceable battery for easy maintenance.
 (2.8" display, 60 Hz refresh)

 Conclusion